 Planning and implementing reasonable adjustment is difficult because the role of a classroom teacher is hectic.
 There may be one or more students with disability to adjust for, and many more students without disability whose educational needs cannot be neglected either.

-Adjustments cannot be standardised for students with a particular kind of disability, like autism, or hearing impairment, or a learning disorder.
-They need to be tailored to the particular circumstances of the particular student, and this may, of course, be time-consuming.
+Adjustments cannot be standardised for students with a particular kind of disability, such as autism, a hearing impairment, or a learning disorder.
+They need to be tailored to the particular circumstances of the student, and this may, of course, be time-consuming.

 The DSE provide guidance about the factors relevant to determining whether an adjustment is reasonable.